labdao/docs/docs/get-involved/how-to-contribute-a-tool.md

     Notes on GPU usage:

     - We generally recommend that you follow the authors’ guidance on whether to use GPUs or not.
     - While some tools (such as Diffdock) can be run on a CPU, they will be very slow.
-If a tool offers GPU as an option, when in doubt specify “true”.
+If a tool offers GPU as an option, when in doubt specify `true`.
     - If you are finding it difficult getting your tool to work on a GPU yourself, try running it on a CPU.
-If this works well, then specify “false”.
+If this works well, then specify `false`.
 2. **Does your tool require access to the web (networking)?** I.e. to download files

     This is shown with the config line: `“networkBool”:` with options `true` or `false`